 Braviken's products fulfil the requirements for Nordic Ecolabelling of paper products.

 Disruptions to production and complaints

 A guide value for emissions to water of organic matter was exceeded in June.
 In February, operation of sludge dewatering equipment was disrupted at the mill, leading to a temporary increase in emissions to water, primarily of suspended solids, but within the guide value for the month.
 Remedial action was taken on the equipment.
 No complaints concerning the mill's operations were received from the public during the year.

 Investments/environmental and energy measures

 Braviken is to help reduce the impact that fossil carbon dioxide has on the environment.
-Braviken had a target for 2015 of limiting oil consumption to a maximum of 4 000 m3, which represents a reduction of around 30 per cent compared with consumption in 2014.
+Braviken had a target for 2016 of limiting oil consumption to a maximum of 3 000 m3.

 There are plans to optimise steam production during periods of low steam demand (summer months).

-Braviken has targets relating to energy efficiency and oil consumption.
+Braviken has targets relating to energy efficiency, oil consumption and water usage.
 Braviken has managed to reduce its oil consumption and the mill continues to focus on keeping its oil consumption low.
 The energy targets are intended to reduce the use of electricity and heating and to increase heat recovery.

-Braviken is to help reduce the impact that fossil carbon dioxide has on the environment.
-Braviken has a target for 2016 of limiting oil consumption to a maximum of 3 000 m3.
+Braviken is to help reduce the emissions of fossil carbon dioxide.
+Braviken has a target for 2017 of limiting oil consumption to a maximum of 3 000 m3.

-Braviken has a target for 2016 of reducing specific electricity consumption for the manufacture of thermo-mechanical pulp to less than 2 250 kWh per tonne of pulp.
-The target for 2015 was less than 2 280 kWh per tonne of pulp.
+Braviken has a target for 2017 of reducing specific electricity consumption for the manufacture of paper 2.7 MWh per tonne of paper.